Clinocervantite

 Clinocervantite is a monoclinic-prismatic mineral with a chemical formula of Sb^{3+}Sb^{5+}O_{4}.
 It was discovered in 1999 in cavities of waste rock at the Cetine Mine in Siena, Italy.

 Description

 Clinocervantite is colorless or white and has a vitreous luster.
 It has a white streak.

 It is isostructural with kyawthuite.
-The name clinocervantite reflects its relationship with cervnatite.
+The name clinocervantite reflects its relationship with cervantite.
 It is monoclinic-prismatic polymorph.
 It has a specific gravity of 6.72 and a molecular weight of 307.50 gm.
 It has a biaxial optical class.